Rizky2110/web-setting-OrangePi-Beacon/README.md

 # web-setting-OrangePi-Beacon
-Local Web setting for setting beacon connection and display data
+Local Web setting for setting beacon connection and display data Using Flask